Scholarships and Resources for Christian Students | EduMed.org

 Eligibility

-Open to physical therapy and physical therapist assistant students in the last year of a program.
-Awards based on superior scholastic ability and potential for future contributions to the APTA and physical therapy profession.
+Open to physical therapy and physical therapist assistant students in the last year of their program.
+Awards based on superior scholastic ability and potential for future contributions to the APTA and the physical therapy profession.

 How to Apply

-Follow the application and enrollment verification form links on the scholarship website.
-Application requirements include a student essay and two letters in support of nomination.
+Requires submittal of a nomination form.
+Follow the website link.
+Application requirements include a current resume or CV and two letters in support of nomination.

 National Dental Association Foundation (NDAF)